liamwalsh1980/Milestone-Project-2/README.md

 ### Quiz page

 * Designing this page was the most challenging part of this project.
 I started with just adding a sub-header with questions and three possible answers to select from as each question would be multiple choice.
 I seperated each question/answers with a horizonal line but there was something missing.
-I decided to add an image clue to each question which not only would assist the user but also offers a better overal look.
+I decided to add an image clue to each question which not only would assist the user but also offers a better overall look.

 * I kept the color scheme and overall structure the same as the homepage and tournament page for good overall UX.